MICHAEL VAN BEUREN (1911 - 2004)

-Michael van Beuren was born in New York, on March 18, 1911.
-He arrived in Mexico in 1937 looking for new horizons and the possibility of working as an untitled architect.
-First he spent a season in Acapulco, and took over the construction and interior design of the Flamingo’s Hotel bungalows, then headed to Mexico City.
+Michael van Beuren was born in New York, in March 1911.
+He arrived in Mexico in 1937 looking for opportunities and keen to work as an untitled architect.
+First, he spent a season in Acapulco, and took over the construction and interior design of the Flamingo’s Hotel bungalows, then headed to Mexico City.
 His first jobs in the capital were a series of houses that would carry numbers 1, 2 and 3 on Liverpool Street.

-Once attached to the country, Van Beuren realized that it would be difficult to practice without the title of architect, but with his skill and knowledge acquired in the Bauhaus, he could venture into the furniture industry and provide Mexican society with a new offer of design, more in line with the new times, and that would adapt to the modern architecture that already stood out in the panorama.
+Once settled in the country, Van Beuren realized that it would be difficult to practice architecture without the title of architect, but with his skill set and the knowledge he acquired in the Bauhaus, he ventured into the furniture industry and offered Mexican society a new type of design, contemporary in nature and adapting to the modern architecture that was starting to dominate the design society of Latin America.

-In 1938 he began to design furniture with his colleague of the Bauhaus, the German designer Klaus Grabe, in this way they created a small company that operated under the name of Grabe & Van Beuren.
+In the late 1930s he began to design furniture with his colleague of the Bauhaus, the German designer Klaus Grabe, they formed a small company that operated under the name of Grabe & Van Beuren.

-Subsequently Michael van Beuren created Domus, his first brand and probably the best known.
-With that name, the first store would be opened at number 40 on Hamburg Street in the 1940s; this company served as an umbrella for various brands that flooded the Mexican market with interesting designs and a much more international and modern approach, leaving behind the “Mexican style” that intellectuals and artists had tried to put on fashion in this frantic search for an identity national.
+Following the formation of his first company, Michael van Beuren created Domus, a second furniture firm and probably his best known.
+The brand opened its first store at number 40 on Hamburg Street in the 1940s; this company served as an umbrella for various brands that flooded the Mexican market with interesting designs and a much more international and modern approach, leaving behind the “Mexican style” created in the search for an identity national.

 Michael van Beuren continued designing and retired to live in the city of Cuernavaca where he died in 2004.
-Today his furniture represents one of the most fruitful moments of furniture production in the country, and has become an important part of history of design in Mexico of the twentieth century.
+Today his furniture represents one of the most fruitful moments of furniture production in the Mexico, and has become an important part of the history Mexican twentieth century design.